 Author: Melissa A. Silver, JD, Legal Editor

-An employment law guide to pay and benefits in the Czech Republic, covering payment of wages, deductions from pay, equal pay, pensions, pay for employees not at work, and income tax and social security.
+An employment law guide to pay and benefits in Argentina, including payment of wages, equal pay, deductions from pay, the minimum wage, pensions, pay for employees not at work, and mandatory bonuses.

-An employment law guide to employee rights in the Czech Republic, covering hours of work, rest breaks and rest periods, Sunday work, holiday and holiday pay, maternity and other leave, fixed- and part-time workers, and data protection and privacy.
+An employment law guide to employee rights in Jersey, including hours of work, rest breaks and rest periods, Sunday work, holiday and holiday pay, maternity and other leave, fixed- and part-time workers, and data protection and privacy.

 HR practices and employment law in countries outside the USA, along with global HR issues.